JFtechOfficial/ultimate-ambilight-setup/README.md

 cd ~/ultimate-ambilight-setup/
 sudo chmod 775 install.sh
 ```
-* Now you can [manually configure](#️-configuration) any .json files you would like to install in both `Hyperion effects` and `scripts` directories now.
+* Now you can [manually configure](#️-configuration) any .json files you would like to install in both `Hyperion effects` and `scripts` directories.
 If you choose to do so you can omit the `-i` argument, otherwise follow the instruction provided during the execution of the `install.sh` script.
 You can decide what to install using the `-f`, `-b`, `-c` and `-a` arguments (no arguments means "install everything").
 ```shell
 Options:
     General options: